-Order processing times for this large supply are taking longer than our other smaller supplies because they have to be shipped by freight instread of UPS and FedEx.
-Processing times take about 1 week longer than smaller orders.
+Order processing times for this large supply are taking longer than our other smaller supplies because they have to be shipped by freight instread of UPS or FedEx.
+Processing times take about 1.5 week longer than smaller orders.

 Strong Metal Cans Keep Food Protected